executors/executors/explanatory.md

 Each bulk execution function creates a single group of execution agents, and the indices of those agents are integers.
-We envision extending this simple model to allow executors to organize agents into hierarchical groups and assign then multidimensional indices.
+We envision extending this simple model to allow executors to organize agents into hierarchical groups and assign them multidimensional indices.
 Because multidimensional indices are relevant to many high-performance computing domains, some types of execution resources natively generate them.
 Moreover, hierarchical organizations of agents naturally model the kinds of execution created by multicore CPUs, GPUs, and